 Give Back Globally

 - Health Volunteers Overseas (HVO) is a private non-profit organization committed to improving health care in developing countries through training and education.
-By emphasizing teaching, the HVO Dental Education Programs, which are sponsored by the ADA, aim to create an indigenous group of trained health workers who can teach others.
+By emphasizing teaching, the HVO Dental Education Programs, which are sponsored by the ADA Foundation, aim to create an indigenous group of trained health workers who can teach others.
 This builds a sustainable program that will benefit the population long after the volunteer has departed.

 - ADA Foundation International Volunteer Website outlines valuable information to assist you with all aspects of volunteering overseas – from preparing for your trip to returning home.
 And with an extensive inventory of organizations that offer international volunteer opportunities to dental professionals, you're sure to find a program for you.